 - A note about highlighting.
 Don’t overdo it.
 Resist the urge to highlight before finishing reading the paragraph or section.
 The point of highlighting is to single out words or phrases that indicate what the paragraph or chapter is about.
 If a page looks like it bled yellow or pink, it won’t be of much use come review time.

-And in the last hour before an exam, forget cramming.
+And at exam time, forget cramming in the last hour before the exam.
 Instead, Gobeille says, calm down by doing something relaxing.
 Preferably something physical.
-Cramming makes it harder for the brain to recall info; the science backs this, Gobeille says.
+Cramming makes it harder for the brain to recall info; the science backs this, he says.